All Episodes

 That's the picture that goes with the text of the story.

-The text of the story starts underneath the picture.
+The text of the story starts underneath the picture, and it reads this way.

-It's already been forecast to be extremely active, but the 2010 Atlantic hurricane season may be shaping up to be something even worse.
+It's already been forecast to be extremely active, but the 2010 Atlantic hurricane season may be shaping up to be something even worse, a replay of 2005, the most active and destructive Atlantic basin hurricane season in history.

 The warm ocean temperatures and weak winds recorded this past May were similar to those of May 2005, the year that spawned Hurricane Katrina.

-It's suicide time.
+Okay, folks, it's suicide time.

-I mean, you got the oil out there in the Gulf, you got Katrina type conditions, you got an economic disaster.
+I mean, you got the oil out there in the Gulf, you got Katrina-type conditions, you got an economic disaster.

-Ah, you got the Euro, you got the European Union falling apart.
+Oh, you got the Euro, you got the European Union falling apart.

 What's the point in living?